Cijin - Kaohsiung, Taiwan

-I overestimated how well I could handle heat.
+I overestimated how well I could handle the heat.
 I had planned to go hiking, but the moment I stepped out of my air-conditioned hotel, I changed my mind.
-The forecast predicted over 33°C, and by 9 a.m., it was already a scorching 27°C. For some reason, I chose to walk across town instead of taking the train to the ferry terminal for Qijin Island (旗津).
+The forecast predicted over 33 °C, and by 9 a.m., it was already a scorching 27 °C. I decided to walk across town instead of taking the train to the ferry terminal for Cijin Island.
 The streets had little shade, and by the time I arrived, I was already overheated.

-The terminal was crowded and uncomfortable, but ferries came often, so I didn’t wait long.
-The ferry to Qijin only took five minutes, but the view of Kaohsiung was stunning.
-Once there, I cooled off at a nearby 7-11, bought another sports drink, and took a short break.
+The terminal was crowded and uncomfortable, but ferries came frequently, so I didn’t wait long.
+The ferry to Cijin only took five minutes, but the view of Kaohsiung was stunning.
+Once there, I cooled off at a nearby 7‑Eleven, grabbed another sports drink, and took a short break.

-I then explored the old streets of Qijin, which were lined with food stalls and restaurants offering dishes I hadn’t tried before.
+I then explored the old streets of Cijin, lined with food stalls and restaurants offering dishes I hadn’t tried before.
 It was hard to choose, but I settled on a squid skewer and a fish cake—both delicious.

 Next, I hiked up to the Kaohsiung Lighthouse for a beautiful panoramic view.
 From there, I followed a trail to Cihou Fort, built in the 19th century to guard the harbor.
 Most shaded spots were already taken—either by people or stray dogs.

-After admiring the fort, I headed to Qijin Beach, but it was too hot to stay long.
-I continued on to Qijin Tunnel, a former military site from the Japanese colonial era that's now a scenic walkway.
-With the heat wearing me down, I made my way back to the ferry and then took the train back to the hotel this time—no more walking.
+After admiring the fort, I headed to Cijin Beach, but it was too hot to stay long.
+I continued on to Cijin Tunnel, a former military site from the Japanese colonial era that’s now a scenic walkway.
+With the heat wearing me down, I made my way back to the ferry and then took the train back to the hotel—no more walking.

 Route Overview